TV Tropes Needs Your Help

 - Arthur plays with this in the episode, "Get Smart", in which Mr. Ratburn's class is equipped with a new computerized whiteboard called HUGO (a Shout-Out to HAL-9000 from 2001ASpaceOdyssey) - HUGO claims Ratburn is incorrect in one of his lessons, despite Ratburn insist he's correct.
 Brain is suspicious of HUGO's true accuracy, and his suspicions are confirmed, not only by doing his own research, but also thanks, in part, to a vision he has where the laboratory HUGO was developed turned up its accuracy level was only 98%, which the developers dismiss, figuring 2% inaccuracy isn't going to make a difference.

 - Deconstructed towards the end of Exosquad: Phaeton orders to release all Neo Lords currently in production to bolster the defense of Earth (under siege from Exofleet) but the incompletely bred Neo Lords dissolve into mush almost instantly and cannot be deployed to combat, effectively wasting all effort that went into the project.

-- During The American Civil War the Monitor was rushed into production in order to combat the Virginia, the first iron-sided ship.
+- During The American Civil War the Monitor was rushed into production by the Union in order to combat the Virginia, the first iron-sided ship fielded by the Confederates.